YaduAhuja/Code-Builder/README.md

 # Code Builder
-Run Standalone code file for multiple languages: **C, C++, Java, JavaScript, Python**
+Build & Run Code files for **C, C++, Java, JavaScript, Python** with or without Input & Output Files.

 ## Features

 * Run code file of current active Text Editor
-* Run code file With IO File Support
+* Run code file With IO Files
 * Select Languages at which the Extension will show Run Button

 ## Usages